QuTech-Delft/OpenQL/docs/compiler_passes.rst

 Most of the passes in their function and implementation are platform independent, deriving their platform dependent information from options and/or the configuration file.
-This holds also for rcscheduling and mapping, although one wouldn't think so first, since these are called from the platform dependent part of the compiler now.
+This holds also for mapping, although one wouldn't think so first, since it is called from the platform dependent part of the compiler now.
 All passes like this are summarized below first and are described extensively platform independently later in this section.

+:Note: Some passes are called from the platform independent compiler, other ones from the back-end compiler.
+That is a platform dependent issue and therefore described with the platform.

 Their description includes: